Doris E. Saunders: Women's Institute for Freedom of the Press

 In 1977, Saunders became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Ancestor Hunting

 Saunders founded Ancestor Hunting with her children and grandchildren in 1982.
 The company focused on genealogical research and published the newsletter Kith and Kin: Focus on Families.
-Throughout the 1980s, Saunders traveled speaking regularly to genealogy conventions and groups to promote her business, publications and to encourage documenting one's family history.
+Throughout the 1980s, Saunders traveled speaking regularly to genealogy conventions and groups to promote her business, and the newsletter and to encourage documenting one's family history.
 Her goal was to make genealogy accessible to all people, especially African-Americans.

 Jackson State University

-Saunders began working at Jackson State University in Jackson, Mississippi in January 1978 for a one-semester writer-in-residence position.
-In the same year, she left Johnson Publishing Company and accepted the position of Professor and Coordinator of Print Journalism at Jackson State University.
-She was Professor and Chair of the Department of Mass Communications at Jackson State University until retiring in 1996.
+Saunders began working at Jackson State University, (JSU) in Jackson, Mississippi in January 1978 through a one-semester writer-in-residence position.
+Later that same year, she left Johnson Publishing Company and accepted the position of Professor and Coordinator of Print Journalism at Jackson State University.
+While at Jackson State University Saunders led the successful accreditation effort for The Journalism Department.
+JSU thus became the first journalism program in the State of Mississippi to be accredited.
+Saunders established an annual communication conference on the JSU campus beginning in 1978 to ensure student exposure to professionals across the media industry and from around the nation.
+In the early 1990s, Saunders' leadership led to the successful acquisition of a $500,000.00 grant from the Mississippi state legislature which provided the seed money for the establishment of Channel 23 TV, now JSU-TV.
+She remained Professor and Chair of the Department of Mass Communications at Jackson State University until retiring in 1996.